ABD: Default Exception Abduction in Finite First Order Worlds: Problem Setup

 where $\mathrm{Ante}$ and $\mathrm{Cons}$ are first-order formulas over $\Sigma$ (often involving existentials over $R,S$).
 Intuitively, elements satisfying the antecedent are expected to satisfy the consequent \emph{unless} they are declared abnormal.

-\paragraph{Hypotheses as Definitions of Abnormality.} A model outputs a single first-order formula $\alpha(x)$ (one free variable) over a restricted set of allowed predicates (specified per instance).
-We interpret the prediction as a \emph{definition}:
+\textbf{Hypotheses as Definitions of Abnormality.} A model outputs a single first-order formula $\alpha(x)$ (one free variable) over a restricted set of allowed predicates (specified per instance).
+We treat the prediction as a meta-level definition of abnormality:

-This definitional view avoids ambiguity about whether $\Ab$ is an independent choice: it is entirely determined by $\alpha$.
+Equivalently, $\Theta[\Ab \mapsto \alpha]$ denotes the repaired theory obtained by substituting the instantiated formula $\alpha(t)$ for each atom $\Ab(t)$ in $\Theta$.
+Example: under T1, suppose two prompt worlds contain violating objects $a$ and $c$, and in each world the violating object also has an $S$-successor.
+If $S$ is allowed in the hypothesis language, a shared rule such as $\alpha(x):=\exists z\,S(x,z)$ repairs both worlds jointly, illustrating that the task is to synthesize one shared rule, not one rule per world.